Timmehh90/Etch-a-Sketch/README.md

   the better way to go.
 - document.querySelector selects the first element of that class, document.querySelectorAll selects all elements of that class
+- You can add event listeners on each created element by using the node array and iterate over it by using forEach